MrE-Fog/node-rsa-keypair/README.md

 ## History

-As from node 0.11 the `crypto` library has `publicEncrypt` and `privateDecrypt` functions, we don't need to rely on any external libraries for public-key cryptography.
+The node `crypto` library has encrypt and decrypt functions, we don't need to rely on any external libraries for public-key cryptography.

 ## Usage